geotools/geotools/docs/user/tutorial/quickstart/maven.rst

    App.java and AppTest.java are just placeholder files not used in this tutorial.

 #.
-During the build progress your local maven repository will be used to store both
+During the build process your local maven repository will be used to store both
-   downloaded jars; and those you build locally.
+   downloaded jars, and those you build locally.

    Your local Maven repository is located in your home folder.